 1966 World Cup.

 The logical reason behind this first set of named teams must have been that Subbuteo would only be selling them for a short time (until the next World Cup), so did not want to to put them in the regular list.
 Sixteen sides qualified for the 1966 World Cup but the Subbuteo range had 17, as North Korea received two alternatives; either red like ref.1 or dark blue like ref 44.
 The teams were originally produced in the old short sleeved figure, but later versions appeared in the classic heavyweight which arrived circa 1967-68.
 See the World Cup appendix for full details of these teams.

 However, which teams were produced as classic h/ws is not yet clear, as Subbuteo had simplified the list by 1968.
 The original list gave individual named kits for all 16 teams, but by 1968 the list told customers to order teams from the standard range for 9 out of the 16 countries.
 Obviously, there were more anomalies in the original list.
-A good example would be France who have red socks originally (similar to reference 149) but the 1968 list advised punters to purchase reference 2.
+A good example would be France who have red socks originally (similar to reference 149, but no shirt trim) but the 1968 list advised punters to purchase reference 2.
 So the main question is: Was the original list also produced in the long sleeved figure?
 Evidence is awaited.

 This leaves the 1968 list, and there are two teams worthy of mention here, which have been sighted.
 The key team is Hungary, described as wine red shirts, white shorts and green socks.
 Although a Hungary side does finally reach the numerical list as 281 in 1978, this may not have the rich wine red jersey of this original version.
 The other variation is a West Germany which has reversed socks when compared with the later ref.
 156.

 All of this sixteen team range eventually made it to the numerical range, and once again full details can be found at the World Cup appendix.